Yugoslav Wars: Bosnian War (1992–1995)

 At the end of 1992, tensions between Bosnian Croats and Bosniaks rose and their collaboration fell apart.
 In January 1993, the two former allies engaged in open conflict, resulting in the Croat–Bosniak War.
 In 1994 the US brokered peace between Croatian forces and the Bosnian Army of the Republic of Bosnia and Herzegovina with the Washington Agreement.
-After the successful Flash and Storm operations, the Croatian Army and the combined Bosnian and Croat forces of Bosnia and Herzegovina, conducted an operation codenamed Operation Mistral in September 1995 to push back Bosnian Serb military gains.
+After the successful Flash and Storm operations, the Croatian Army and the combined Bosnian and Croat forces of Bosnia and Herzegovina conducted an operation codenamed Operation Mistral in September 1995 to push back Bosnian Serb military gains.

 The advances on the ground along with NATO air strikes put pressure on the Bosnian Serbs to come to the negotiating table.
 Pressure was put on all sides to stick to the cease-fire and negotiate an end to the war in Bosnia.
 The war ended with the signing of the Dayton Agreement on 14 December 1995, with the formation of Republika Srpska as an entity within Bosnia and Herzegovina.
+Along with ending the war, the Dayton Agreement also established the Constitution of Bosnia and Herzegovina.
+The constitution is consociational in nature and describes Bosniacs, Croats and Serbs as "constituent peoples," giving each ethnic group far reaching veto powers in government.
+In 2000, the Constitutional Court of Bosnia and Herzegovina required the Federation of Bosnia and Herzegovina and Republika Srpska to recognize all "constituent peoples" as entitled to full equality throughout the nation.
+Similarly, Article X of the constitution declares that the rights and freedoms defined in Article II may not be altered.
+Features like these are common throughout the constitution in order to assuage feelings of mistrust between the different ethnic groups and maintain lasting stability.

-The Central Intelligence Agency (CIA) in the United States reported in April 1995 that 90 percent of all the atrocities in the Yugoslav wars up to that point had been committed by Serb militants.
+The Central Intelligence Agency (CIA) in the United States reported in April 1995 (three months before Srebrenica massacre) that nearly 90 percent of all the atrocities in the Yugoslav wars up to that point had been perpetrated by Serb militants.
 Most of these atrocities occurred in Bosnia.